hzget/hzget.github.io/notes/golang/tech/embedding.md

 ## Downgrade an implementation

-Downgrading intends to use only some part of an implemention.
+Downgrading intends to use only some parts of an implemention.

 ```golang
 io.Copy(struct{ io.Writer }{sw}, r)